waterswims/NanoMagMC/README.md

 * EXCHANGE: The inter-atomic exchange coupling constant J between coupled atoms in the Ising and Heisenberg models.

-* MAGFIELD: The external magnetic field that is present when using the Ising and Heisenberg models.
+* MAGFIELD: The external magnetic field that is present when using the Ising, Heisenberg and FePt models.

-## Spin Types

-Unfortunately at this early stage in the code, the user must manually define the type of spin to be used by hard coding it (future versions will seek to address this issue).
-This can be done by defining spin_type as one of the following:

-ising_spin: Discrete 2-state Ising model spin type

-heis_spin: Continuous Heisenburg model spin type